X-rayLaser/label-free-handwritten-text-recognition-learner/README.md

 # Introduction

-The toolkit provides a set of tools for training a neural net recognize handwritten words.
+Label-Free Handwritten Text Recognition Learner (lafhterlearn) is a toolkit providing a set of tools for training a neural net to recognize handwritten words.
-No labeled data is needed.
+No labeled data (i.e. image transcripts) is needed.
 This is achieved by first pretraining the model on large set of synthetic handwriting images.
 After that the network is fine-tuned on a set of real unlabeled handwriting images through self-training technique.